Daoist-W/budget-app/README.md

 Be sure to confirm the correct location of your python.exe file this should be picked up automatically by your IDE

+for testing using pytest, be sure to comment out line 165 `app()`.

-for testing, you need to open your bash terminal to the same directory and issue the following commands
+You then need to open your bash terminal to the same directory and issue the following commands

 `$ python3 -m pytest ../tests/  --cov=.`

+Any feedback / recommendations appreciated!